Financial ratios are widely used to analyze a bank’s performance, specifically to gauge and benchmark the bank’s level of solvency and liquidity.

 This measures the bank’s total credit in relation to its total deposits in the bank.
 This helps in analyzing the bank’s liquidity position.

 This should be neither too high nor too low, hence a balance must be strike between the % to be maintained.

-As a ratio more than 100 would mean that the bank has lent more that it has received as deposits
+As a ratio, more than 100 would mean that the bank has lent more than it has received as deposits